This post may contain affiliate links. Please read our disclosure policy.

 Easy Sweet Potato Smoothie Add-Ins

-This sweet potato beverage is a thick one so be sure to add more liquid with each of these additions to ensure your blender can still easily blend up a good result.
+This sweet potato smoothie recipe is naturally thick so be sure to add more liquid with each of these additions to ensure your blender can still easily blend up a good result.

-To add more natural sweetener, use a frozen banana, maple syrup or even some vanilla extract.
+• To add more natural sweetener, use a frozen banana, maple syrup or even some vanilla extract for a splash of warmth.

 Can you eat raw sweet potato?